Menu

 Give Me Ten - Children are expected to read for at least ten minutes every day and should record this in their reading record.
 Children should bring their reading record to school every day.
 We hope to see lots of children becoming Reading Champions this year!

 Maths Magicians - There are a number of key mathematical facts that children should know and remember.
 These are, of course, taught in school but it is essential that children practise them at home too.
 You can find out which facts your child is currently working on by checking their home learning book.
+Further information and practice ideas can be found under the maths star at the top of the page.
 Children will be quizzed on their maths facts every Thursday.
 As they progress through the different stages of facts, children have the opportunity to earn rewards and work towards becoming Maths Magicians!

 Handwriting - Using www.letterjoin.co.uk, your child can practise their handwriting at home.
 There are desktop and tablet login details that can be found by clicking on the phonics, spelling and writing star at the top of the page.